Call to order: 01352 757777

 Beet pulp can be fed to horses in a variety of ways, including as a standalone feed or as a mix with other feeds.

-The recommended feeding rate for beet pulp is 1-2% of the horse’s body weight per day, based on dry weight.
+If feeding it as a standalone feed, the recommended feeding rate for beet pulp is 1-2% of the horse’s body weight per day, based on dry weight, but phosphorus needs to be balanced.

 Soaking beet pulp makes it easier to eat and tastier for horses.
 While beet pulp has a reputation for causing choke, this can happen with any feed eaten too quickly without proper chewing.